sudheerj/reactjs-interview-questions/README.md

 158. ### How to access Redux store outside a component?

-     Yes.
      You just need to export the store from the module where it created with `createStore()`.
 Also, it shouldn't pollute the global window object.

      ```javascript
      store = createStore(myReducer)